 What is chronic cough?

 Chronic cough is usually defined as a cough that lasts more than eight weeks in adults and four weeks in children.
 Chronic cough is one of the most frequent reasons for visits to the doctor.
-Chronic cough is not a disease itself.
+Chronic cough isn't a disease itself.
 It's a health problem that results from other health conditions.